Car engine sizes explained

 What do engine sizes actually mean?

 Most petrol engines are made up of one or more cylinders, which work together to generate drive.
-You can read more about how an engine works in our guide.

 The size of an engine is measured in cubic centimetres (cc) and refers to the total volume of air and fuel that’s pushed through the engine by its cylinders.